andor1/hugo-twenty-twenty-forestry/content/about/_index.md

 You sound like my optometrist.
 Listen, I’m not THAT far sighted, ok?
 Geez.

+**Well all of this sounds great.
+How can we contact you?**

+You’ve obviously never been on your roof, or you’d know about the Doran Signal up there.

+...those were really expensive too....

 If you’ve got a little project, or a big project with a deadline way off in the future, you can collaborate or even hire me.
 Drop me a line!

 [andor@mac.com](mailto:andor@mac.com)